pvc1989/miniWiki/programming/patterns/AbstractFactory/README.md

 # Abstract Factory

-## 定义
+## 意图
-> Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
+Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

+## 别名
+Kit

 ## [结构](./Demo.txt)
 ![](./Demo.svg)